Most common hacking methods

 Social engineering hacking is an update on old-school confidence scams.
 Although there are technical solutions to help protect against these attacks, education is more effective – helping your users identify fraudulent emails and calls for themselves.

 Man-in the-middle attacks intercept traffic as it passes across your network or the internet.
 The hacker simply captures all data passing between two points, analysing it for anything useful, like passwords or sensitive personal data.
-Alternatively, the hacker may “spoof” a legitimate destination, collecting all the data you send.
+Alternatively, the hacker may “spoof” a legitimate destination, collecting all the data you send, this is used a lot in mobile hacking techniques.

 One of the most common techniques is the man in the middle WiFi attack.
 In this set-up, hackers install a compromised WiFI access point, often in a public place.
 When devices connect to the “fake” access point, hackers can harvest all the data that passes through it.